bihor/fp_newsletter/Documentation/Configuration/Index.rst

 	overrideFlexformSettingsIfEmpty  string      Empty FlexForms should be overwritten by TypoScript                   all uids...
 	================================ =========== ===================================================================== ==========================

-Note*: this page is used too, if doubleOptOut=0. unsubscribeMessageUid is not used if doubleOptOut=0.
+Note*: only a check via browser is made for the optional required fields.

 Note**: you need an own page for the unsubscription! unsubscribeUid should be defined therefore.

+Note***: this page is used too, if doubleOptOut=0. unsubscribeMessageUid is not used if doubleOptOut=0.

 Property details